.

 constitution.noun,.plural.constitutions

-a constitution is the contract between We the People and the government; it is the system of fundamental laws and principles that confirms rights already given to us by God.(*), that comes with your birth and prescribes the nature, functions and limits of a government or another institution as determined by We the People; the document on which such a system is recorded (example, the Constitution of the United States of America; compare the invalid constitution of Canada); a constitution also is the physical makeup of the individual comprising.inherited qualities (born with a strong constitution); the act or process of composing, setting up or establishing; the composition or structure of something
+a constitution is the contract between We the People and those they wanted in government; it is the system of fundamental laws and principles that confirms rights already given to us by God.(*), that comes with your birth and prescribes the nature, functions and limits of a government or another institution as determined by We the People; the constitution doesn't give us rights, it simply lists rights under God we already have, expanding on them; a good booklet to have handy is the.Common Law Handbook for Jurors, Sheriffs, Bailiffs and Justices.from www.NationalLibertyAlliance.org; a constitution is the document on which such a system is recorded (example, the Constitution of the United States of America; compare the invalid constitution of Canada); a constitution also is the physical makeup of the individual comprising.inherited qualities (born with a strong constitution); the act or process of composing, setting up or establishing; the composition or structure of something

 constitutional.adjective